 19% of brides are now saying they met their spouses online.

 After surveys are completed, the app matches you up with people based on your preferences, much like some costly dating websites.
 One user said that because of this feature, they “knew from the beginning what to expect in many of the most important aspects of a relationship.
 It’s amazing how well we complement each other, even several years later as a married couple.”
 Platforms like these are some contributors to the fact that 19% of brides are now saying they met their spouses online.
 Additionally, there are a variety of features available at varying costs.
 Decide what's important to you, and what may or may not be worth paying extra for.

 Remember the Rest of Your Internet Presence

-Your entire internet presence is a reflection on who you are and what you want out of life, even if some of it is outdated and perhaps different from 2019 you.
+Your entire internet presence is a reflection on who you are and what you want out of life, even if some of it is outdated and perhaps different from the current you.

 Modern dating no longer has to be intimidating, embarrassing, or disappointing.
 Using technology effectively can not only add ease and convenience to dating, but it can also definitely lay the foundation for happy and lasting relationships.